vfcosta/CarND-Behavioral-Cloning/README.md

 The model uses a loss function with regularization to be even more strong against overfitting.

 ## Training Process
+It's not viable for this problem to load and preprocess all data in memory to feed the network for trainig.
+So a python generator function was used to provide input data in batches.

 The input data was randomly splitted to use 80% for training and 20% for validation.

 The Adam optimizer was used because it's a better fit to stochastic optimizations by controlling the learning rate along each round of training.